julian-ao/password-manager/docs/project-architecture/readme.md

 ## Modules

-This project contains six modules in total: core, local persistence, ui, client, restserver & encryption.
+This project contains six modules in total: core, local persistence, ui, client, restserver, encryption & integration.

 <!-- How the architecture works.
 Why and how we implemented it this way-->